Spike Kohlbecker

 Luke "Spike" Kohlbecker (born December 13, 2002) is an American racing driver.
-He currently competes in the U.S. F2000 National Championship with Turn 3 Motorsport with Ignite Autosport.
+He currently competes in the Toyota Gazoo Racing North America GR Cup with TechSport Racing.
+Kohlbecker previously competed in the U.S. F2000 National Championship with Turn 3 Motorsport with Ignite Autosport.
 Kohlbecker previously competed in the championship with Ignite Autosport with Cape Motorsports.

 Career

 U.S. F2000 National Championship

-In February of 2021, Cape Motorsports forged an alliance with Ignite Autosport to field two full-time entries in the 2021 U.S. F2000 National Championship.
+In February 2021, Cape Motorsports forged an alliance with Ignite Autosport to field two full-time entries in the 2021 U.S. F2000 National Championship.
 Kohlbecker was signed as one of the drivers.
 Kohlbecker made his series debut at Barber Motorsports Park and scored a top-ten finish.
 At the first race at Road America, Kohlbecker scored a podium finishing 3rd.

 In 2022, Kohlbecker switched to Turn 3 Motorsports.
 His entry was also being co-run by Ignite Autosport once again.